nemanjajelisijevic/javaDaemon/README.md

 For now :)

-Underneath, Daemon is a thread that constantly checks a queue for a called method (consumer), or if configured in service mode (prototype method is annotated with @SideQuest) constantly executing the sidequest method.
+Underneath, Daemon is a thread that constantly checks a queue for a called method (consumer), or if configured in service mode (prototype method annotated with a @SideQuest annotation) constantly executing the sidequest method.

-To use the Daemon you need two jars: daemonengine.jar and daemonprocessor.jar.
+To use the Daemon you'll need two jars: daemonengine.jar and daemonprocessor.jar.

 Daemonengine is an android os dependent library that holds the classes needed to run the daemon.